Transplanting Poinsettia Plants: Can You Transplant Poinsettias Outside

 (Image credit: monkeystock)

 Transplanting poinsettia plants will ensure they get plenty of root room as they grow and a new source of nutrition.
 In warm regions, you may also try moving a poinsettia plant outside to a sheltered location.
 You may not get blooms again, as the plant requires very specialized lighting and treatment, but the notched foliage will still provide outstanding greenery to set off other landscape plants.
-The secret to healthy plants is knowing how to transplant poinsettias and what continued care they need.
+The secret to healthy plants is knowing what continued poinsettia care they need, including how to transplant them.

 How to Transplant Poinsettias in Containers